Luis Robert Player Props: White Sox vs. Guardians

 Luis Robert At The Plate

+- Robert has 107 hits to go with a slugging percentage of .559, both of which rank first among Chicago hitters this season.

-- Among the qualifying hitters in baseball, he ranks 48th in batting average, 88th in on-base percentage, and seventh in slugging.
+- Among the qualified batters, he ranks 45th in batting average, while his on-base percentage ranks 84th and he is seventh in slugging.

-- Robert has reached base via a hit in 69 games this year (of 102 played), and had multiple hits in 27 of those games.
+- Robert has picked up a hit in 68.0% of his 103 games this season, with more than one hit in 27.2% of them.

-- Robert has an RBI in 38 of 102 games this year, with multiple RBI in 14 of them.
-He has also driven home three or more of his team's runs in five contests.
+- In 39 games this year (37.9%), Robert has picked up an RBI, and in 14 of those games (13.6%) he had more than one.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.